 Mom needs to get in front of the camera too!
-Use these quick tips to help you get out from behind the camera and in those memories with your kids.
-Download the free photo checklist at the bottom of this post and get out from behind the camera and into the shot!
+Use these quick tips and download the free photo checklist at the bottom of this post to help you get out from behind the camera and into those memories with your kids!

 Why Moms Need to Get on the Other Side of the Lens

-This is your story, after all—it’s important you step into the recording of it.
+This is your story, after all—it’s important that you step into the recording of it.